 There are two double cabins on the main deck and six twin cabins on the lower deck.
 Cabins and bathrooms have windows that open (not portholes) and all cabins are en suite with a shower, sink and toilet.
 The cabins are cosy and can get warm in summer as (there is no air-conditioning due to the historic listed nature of the vessel), but each is equipped with a large fan that is on 24-hours a day or if you prefer, it's also possible to sleep on deck under the stars and take in the refreshing sea breeze.
 All cabins have a power socket (European two pin round plug), as does the galley for charging personal appliances.
 The plugs can be used when moored but not when cruising.
 In terms of bedding - pillows, a blanket for spring and autumn departures or a lightweight sheet in summer are provided as well as a bath and face towel, which are all changed mid-week.

 Vegetarians can be catered for on board, but please do let us know of any dietary requirements at the time of booking.

 The plastic used on the boat is recycled by the crew and the water on the island is drinkable, so Thanos will ask for jugs of water to be provided during dinners in the tavernas.

 Life jackets are stored under the sofas in the galley (there are 25 adult and 15 child life jackets on board).
 Life boats are located on the main deck (three boats that each hold 10 people).

 While our intention is to adhere to the day-to-day route printed, a degree of flexibility is built into the itinerary.
 Overnight stops and even islands visited, may vary due to weather, sea conditions and the availability of mooring space in harbours.

-For 2020 dates there are two single cabins available per departure, once sold there are no more available.
+There are two single cabins available per departure, once sold there are no more available.
 If the departure is not full and there are spare cabins you might find that other single travellers, booked on a twin share basis, may be allocated on default a single cabin without paying the additional supplement cost.